de-KCD/de.NBI-Cloud-llms-in-practice/tutorial.md

 python demo/demo_05_llm_limitations.py
 ```

-### ⚠️  WARNING: Educational Only - Not for Production!
+### WARNING:️  WARNING: Educational Only - Not for Production!

 This demo shows what LLMs *appear* to do, but **DO NOT use this pattern for real research**:

-- ❌ LLMs don't calculate - they pattern-match from training data
+- (not applicable) LLMs don't calculate - they pattern-match from training data
-- ❌ "Confidence scores" are hallucinated (just another generated token)
+- (not applicable) "Confidence scores" are hallucinated (just another generated token)
-- ❌ Arithmetic errors are common, especially with longer sequences
+- (not applicable) Arithmetic errors are common, especially with longer sequences
-- ❌ Explanations are plausible reasoning, not actual computational steps
+- (not applicable) Explanations are plausible reasoning, not actual computational steps

 **This demo exists to teach you what NOT to do.**
 ```python